AhnafNabil/Kubernetes-and-Docker-The-Container-Masterclass/Chapter 2/4. Demo Fundamental Instructions of a Dockerfile/README.md

 ## Step 8: Verify the Image

 Verify that the image has been created using the `docker images` command.
-This command lists all Docker images on our system.
+This command lists all Docker images on the system.

 ```sh
 docker images